 Their rationale is simple, they want only real users to buy tickets and then only a couple each.
 They say this is to protect customers and artists, but in reality it’s likely protecting their profits is the number one incentive.
 So they don’t want anyone to use a proxy service, because it removes that element of control they have from the marker and ticker resellers.
 Whatever the reasons, if you want to buy a few extra tickets or use a Bot to purchase them for you – there’s only a small amount of Ticketmaster proxies that will actually work, here’s what to look for.

-The Very Basics of Choosing a Ticketmaster Proxy
+The Very Basics of Choosing the Very Best Ticketmaster Proxy

 It certainly can get confusing but in reality it’s not that hard to learn how to buy proxies that work with Ticketmaster or other ticket sites.
 In fact for any task, it’s a matter of identifying your requirements, signing up for some sort of test or trial then see what works.
 Don’t worry about taking your time it’s not something you should try and rush.
 Practice with events that are not your main priority, but once you find high quality proxies that work for you then you should stick with them.
 As always it’s largely due to the quality and composition of the IP address ranges they use but there are other factors which will help you get tickets.

 Free and Open proxies